rethab/rethab.github.io/_posts/2022-09-25-github-actions-pitfalls.markdown

 How well do you know actions?
 Can you answer all of these questions correctly?

-_Assume that all YAML and code is valid/compiles_
+ℹ️ Assume that all YAML and code is valid/compiles

 ## Output from a previous job